Curious George (TV series): Broadcast and release

 The show premiered on PBS through PBS Kids in the United States.
 The series is broadcast by CBC Kids, TVOKids, Knowledge Network, and Family Jr. in Canada.
 Season 10 premiered on PBS and the series made its debut on the PBS Kids 24/7 channel the same day.
 All seasons are available on Peacock and PBS Kids with the first 9 seasons exclusive to Peacock Premium and Hulu.

-Curious George: A Very Monkey Christmas, an animated television film, was released on November 25, 2009.
+Curious George: A Very Monkey Christmas, an animated television film, was released on November 25, 2009 in the United States, a DVD premiere in France having been released on November 17.
 It was distributed by PBS and produced by Imagine Entertainment and Universal Animation Studios.
 The film is a holiday television special featuring George, as featured in the TV series, wondering what to give The Man in The Yellow Hat who is also wondering what to give George.
 It is shown every Christmas season on PBS Kids.

-On September 30, 2024, the series stopped airing on PBS Member Stations, possibly due to licensing rights expiring.
-Despite this, the series still airs on the 24/7 PBS Kids network.
+On September 30, 2024, the series stopped airing on PBS member stations, after 18 years.
+The reason has never been stated but some speculate that it is due to the license expiring.
+Despite this, the series still airs on the 24/7 PBS Kids network, as Curious George will leave PBS Kids after 20 years on September 30, 2026.